To the parent who has lost a child,

 You will never forget.
 I know there are some who want you to, but they don’t understand.
 They may never understand.

-Just like we’ll never understand why it was okay to love our babies before we met them, but we’re not supposed to miss them when they left too soon.
+Just like we’ll never understand–Why was it was okay to love our babies before we met them, but we’re not supposed to miss them when they’re gone?

 So, keep going.
 Keep grieving.
 Keep living and loving.
 Because as long as your heart beats, there will be someone to remember your baby.